vaidik2762/Maze_solver/README.md

 # Maze_solver
-This project use a star algorethem for finding the pathe in maze game
+This Python project implements the A* algorithm to efficiently solve mazes.
+A* is a widely-used pathfinding algorithm known for its effectiveness in finding the shortest path between two points while considering obstacles.
+The code provides a clear implementation of A* and includes a graphical interface to visualize the maze-solving process.
+This repository serves as a practical demonstration of A* algorithm usage in solving maze navigation problems.